chmlee/ream-doc-v2/docs/Contribution/Note.md

 There are many solutions for version controlling SQL databases.
 Some involving commercial softwares, others advocate "best practices."
 This is a very complicated topic and I do not have the knowledge to elaborate on each of the solutions.
-The point is, there is no native way to do version controlling in SQL database.
+In summary, there is no native way to version control SQL databases.

 REAM, on the other side, save everything in text files.
 You can use any version control tools to track changes.